svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 The first for the empty list `( nil nil )`.
 The `(nil nil)` is a pattern matching expression of the form `( pattern expr )` and if the value matched upon (in this case `ls`) "matches" the `pattern`, the `expr` is executed.
-If the value does not match, the next pattern is checkend and if there is no pattern that matches LBM stops evaluating the program and returns a `no_match` error.
+If the value does not match, the next pattern is checked and if there is no pattern that matches LBM stops evaluating the program and returns a `no_match` error.
 This means that pattern matches must be in some sense "complete", there must be a pattern to catch each possible